How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 PHP-FPM (FastCGI Process Manager) connects Nginx to PHP applications such as phpMyAdmin.
 Ubuntu ships different default PHP branches by release, so the PHP-FPM service and socket names vary.
 For alternate PHP branches, use our guide to install PHP on Ubuntu.

-After installation, identify your PHP version to determine the correct service name:
+After installation, identify your PHP branch to determine the correct service name:

 Ubuntu 24.04 (PHP 8.3):